Roopali Desai: Federal judicial service

-On June 15, 2022, President Joe Biden nominated Desai to serve as a United States circuit judge for the Ninth Circuit.
+On June 15, 2022, President Joe Biden nominated Desai to serve as a United States circuit judge for the United States Court of Appeals for the Ninth Circuit.
 Biden nominated Desai to the seat vacated by Judge Andrew D. Hurwitz, who announced his intent to assume senior status upon confirmation of a successor.
 On July 13, 2022, a hearing on her nomination was held before the Senate Judiciary Committee.
 On July 28, her nomination was favorably reported by the committee by a voice vote, with Senators Mike Lee, Ted Cruz, Josh Hawley, and Marsha Blackburn voting "no".
 On August 4, the United States Senate confirmed her nomination by a 67–29 vote, just 50 days after her initial nomination and the fastest of any court of appeals nomination since the Clinton administration.
 She received her judicial commission on October 3, 2022.
 Desai became the first South Asian person to serve on the Ninth Circuit.

 Personal life

 Desai is married to artist and Phoenix College professor Jay Hardin.
 The couple have three daughters.
-Her brother, Sharad H. Desai, is a district judge for the United States District Court for the District of Arizona.
+Her brother, Sharad H. Desai, is a United States district judge for the United States District Court for the District of Arizona.